 Common Name: Pennyroyal Geranium

-Pelargonium exstipulatum is a Evergreen Shrub up to 1.00 metres tall.
+Pelargonium exstipulatum is an evergreen shrub that can grow up to 1.00 metres tall.

 It has edible, medicinal and miscellaneous uses.